 Yasuo

-He is simultaneously one of the best rushdown and mixup champs, while still being extremely good at zoning and anti-zoning.
-His on block mixups are virtually all safe thanks to Stance cancels, and dealing with his high/low and crossups is very difficult.
+That said, these nerfs were not enough to dethrone him.
+Yasuo still appears on many top teams and is piloted by elite players.
+He remains one of the best rushdown and mixup characters in the game, while also excelling at zoning and anti-zoning.
+His on-block mixups are virtually all safe thanks to stance cancels, and dealing with his high/low and crossup pressure is extremely difficult.

 S- Tier Commentary (High Tier)